rid17pawar/TicTacToe-Game/README.md

 # TicTacToe-Game

 #### This is a Tic Tac Toe Game App developed in Android Studio using Kotlin language.
-It accepts two players' names and then players can enjoy the game.
+It accepts two player's names and then players can enjoy the game.

 # Screenshots: